-Mold is a nasty problem to deal with for any home or business-owner.
-In the wake of a disaster such as a storm, it’s possible for mold to start growing in as quickly as 1-2 days.
+Mold is a nasty problem to deal with for any home or a business owner.
+In the wake of a disaster such as a storm, it’s possible for mold to start growing as quickly as 1-2 days.
 What’s even more alarming is when that mold turns out to be toxic, posing a serious risk to you and anyone else on your property.

 How to tell if you may be dealing with toxic mold in your home:

 - Watch out for a nasty smell: The most common sign that you aren’t dealing with any ordinary mold is a musty odor, sort of like rotting dirt of rotting leaves.
 Mold thrives in dark, damp, humid environments, so follow your nose to cramped spaces in your home if you detect an unusual smell.

 - Look for visible growth: While toxic mold often hides in your walls, crawlspace, or attic, sometimes it is out in the open, too.
 In these cases, you are likely to see dark rings or spots on the ceiling.
 While this mold is not necessarily toxic, you will want to have an inspection done right away to make sure.

 - You continue to see stains, even after you’ve wiped the mold away: It is not advisable to try and clean up mold yourself.
 However, if you have disinfected and wiped away a moldy area, and continue to notice staining on the walls, it’s probably time to call for that inspection you neglected before.